efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/gmmasscalculator/index.md

 ```
 where:

+- *apparent weight in Air* by definition, the weight of a body as affected by the buoyancy of a fluid (such as air) in which it is immersed.
+It is calculated only on the total geometry, assuming that the World Volume is made of Air
 - *exclusiveMass* is the mass of the considered volume only (from which the volumes occupied by the daughters volumes have been subtracted)
 - *inclusiveMass* is the mass of the considered volume, comprehensive of the masses of the respective daughters (propagated in an iterative way to their daughter volumes).